Keeping your home cool

 These examples integrate the landscape and provide natural shading in the summer when the leaves are on the branches.

 Setting back you doors and window or part of the building provides shading and a sense of protection.
 In our new-build house in Surrey we have designed overhangs to allow the building to be naturally ventilated and private.

 In the early morning and late evening, opening up the windows and doors to the ground floor and the highest window in the house to encourages stack ventilation.
 Installing an openable grill to your ceiling and a vent to the roof will allow hot air to rise and pull through cooler air from the outside from below.
 Careful positioning of rooflights and blinds is vital in a roof extension or new build to allow for cooling and air flow, and prevent overheating.

-For a new build, highly insulated building, a ground source heat pumps to warm and cool your home is a good investment.
-If you are looking to carry out extensive landscaping as part of your project, running water pipes run 2m underground in loops to take advantage of the constant temperature and act as a heat source in winter and heat sink in summer.
+For a new-build, highly insulated building, a ground source heat pump to warm and cool your home is a good investment.
+If you are looking to carry out extensive landscaping as part of your project, run water pipes two metres underground in loops to take advantage of the constant temperature and act as a heat source in winter and heat sink in summer.
 Air source heat pumps work to a similar principle.

-The most important factors to keeping a house cool sustainably is having a well designed building which considers shading, orientation and services from the outset, that has an insulated envelope but with a good thermal mass to allow a building in summer to maintain it's cool.
+The most important factor in keeping a house cool sustainably is having a design that considers shading, orientation and services from the outset and integrates an insulated envelope and a good thermal mass.